tychos-ai/tychos-node/README.md

 ## Datasets available

-We currently support a handful of research datasets.
+We currently support the PubMed dataset and have plans to add additional sources in the coming weeks.
 If there's a particular dataset you'd like to incorporate into your LLM application, feel free to [reach out][twitter].

 ### Vector datasets

-- PubMed abstracts ([source][pub-med]): 33.2M documents, updated daily at 07:00 UTC.
+- PubMed abstracts ([source][pub-med]): 33.8M documents, updated daily at 07:00 UTC.

 ## Feedback and support